Coronary Calcium Score: CAC

 The biggest downside to CT calcium scoring has been the inability to measure soft plaque.
 Soft plaque is what actually kills you and causes the vast majority of heart attacks.

-A coronary calcium score (CAC) is a measure of the amount of calcium in the plaque that has accumulated in the coronary arteries.
+A coronary artery calcium score (CAC test) is a measure of the amount of calcium in the plaque that has accumulated in the coronary arteries.
 Calcium usually accumulates on the outside of the arteries, not in the arteries.
-Hence, it's not usually a good predictor of outcomes or occlusions.
+Hence, it's not usually an indicator or good predictor of outcomes or occlusions.

-The presence of calcium in the plaque generally means that the plaque is hard, calcified, and has been there for a very long period of time.
+The presence of calcium in the plaque generally means that the plaque is hard, calcified, and has been there for a very long period of time (decades).
 Calcified plaques are less likely to rupture.
-A higher coronary calcium score is associated with an increased risk of heart disease and can be an indicator of future cardiovascular events, such as heart attacks or strokes mainly because it indicates pre-existing plaque.
+A higher coronary calcium score is associated with an increased risk of heart disease and can be an indicator of future cardiovascular events, such as heart attacks or strokes mainly because it indicates pre-existing soft, vulnerable plaque as well.

 A calcium score is used to detect the presence and extent of plaque in the coronary arteries.
 Plaque is a build-up of cholesterol, calcium, and other substances in the walls of the arteries, which can narrow or block the arteries and increase the risk of cardiovascular disease.